jeff-zucker/solid-ui-components/README.md

 ### Current Status

-I have about half of the predicates fully working and debugged.
-I'd like to get feedback on the ontology proposal before proceeding further.
+I have a working demo but I'd like to get feedback on the ontology proposals before proceeding further.

+copyright &copy; Jeff Zucker 2021, may be freely distributed under an MIT license.